williammcintosh/webdev-homework/README.md

 ### Homework Assignments

 - Homework 1 - Setup and Code Checks
-- Homework 2 - HTML and Accessibility
+- Homework 2 - HTML, Accessibility, and CSS
 - Homework 3 - Bootstrap and JavaScript

 Check Canvas for more information on each assignment.